Black Dahlia: Suspects and confessions

 Although he was never formally charged in the crime, George Hodel came to wider attention after his death when he was accused by his son, LAPD homicide detective Steve Hodel, of killing Short and committing several additional murders.
-Prior to the Dahlia case, George Hodel was suspected, but not charged, in the death of his secretary, Ruth Spaulding; and was accused of raping his own daughter, Tamar, but acquitted.
+Prior to the Dahlia case, George Hodel was suspected, but not charged, in the death of his secretary, Ruth Spaulding, and was accused of raping his daughter Tamar, but acquitted.
 Hodel fled the country several times and lived in the Philippines between 1950 and 1990.
 Additionally, Steve Hodel has cited his father's training as a surgeon as circumstantial evidence.
 In 2003, it was revealed in notes from the 1949 grand jury report that investigators had wiretapped George Hodel's home and obtained recorded conversation of him with an unidentified visitor, saying: "Supposin' I did kill the Black Dahlia.
 They couldn't prove it now.
 They can't talk to my secretary because she's dead.
 They thought there was something fishy.
 Anyway, now they may have figured it out.
 Killed her.
 Maybe I did kill my secretary."

 In 1991, Janice Knowlton, who was aged 10 at the time of Short's murder, claimed that she witnessed her father, George Knowlton, beat Short to death with a claw hammer in the detached garage of her family's home in Westminster.
 She also published a book titled Daddy was the Black Dahlia Killer in 1995, in which she made additional claims that her father sexually abused her.
 The book was condemned as "trash" by Knowlton's stepsister, Jolane Emerson, who stated: "She believed it, but it wasn't reality.
 I know, because I lived with her father for sixteen years."
 Additionally, St. John told the Times that Knowlton's claims were "not consistent with the facts of the case."

 The 2017 book Black Dahlia, Red Rose by Piu Eatwell focuses on Leslie Dillon, a bellhop who was a former mortician's assistant; his associates Mark Hansen and Jeff Connors; and Sergeant Finis Brown, a lead detective who had links to Hansen and was allegedly corrupt.
 Eatwell posits that Short was murdered because she knew too much about the men's involvement in a scheme for robbing hotels.
 She further suggests that Short was killed at the Aster Motel in Los Angeles, where the owners reported finding one of their rooms "covered in blood and fecal matter" on the morning Short's body was found.
-The Examiner stated in 1949 that LAPD chief William A. Worton denied that the Aster Motel had anything to do with the case, although its rival newspaper, the Los Angeles Herald, claimed that the murder took place there.
+The Examiner stated in 1949 that LAPD chief William A. Worton denied that the Aster Motel had anything to do with the case, although its rival newspaper, the Los Angeles Herald-Express, claimed that the murder took place there.